 \subsection{Assumptions}

-In this section, we study the statistical properties for the proposed algorithms.
-First, we assume a non-degenerate condition on the separation among block means (i.e., core tensor) to ensure the identifiability for clustering:
+We first assume a non-degenerate condition on the separation among block means (i.e., core tensor) to ensure the identifiability for clustering:

-Roughly speaking, we require none of the two mode-$k$ slices of the core tensor $\cS$ are the same; otherwise those two clusters in mode-$k$ are indistinguishable.
-In the presence of noise, a larger separation makes the clustering easier.
+In particular, we set $\Delta_k^2 = \infty$ if $r_k=1$.
+Roughly speaking, this condition means all mode-$k$ slices of the core tensor $\cS$ are distinct; otherwise the number of blocks, $(r_1,\ldots,r_d)$, should be reduced to smaller.
+Generally speaking, clustering is easier to achieve when the separation is larger or the noise level is smaller.
+Recall $\sigma$ is the sub-Gaussian norm of the noise distribution in Assumption \ref{asmp:sub-Gaussian-distribution}.
 Therefore, we define the signal-to-noise ratio (SNR) as

-\begin{Remark} It is worth mentioning that an identifiable core tensor in tensor block model may have degenerate ranks, that is $\rank(\cM_k(\cS)) < r_k$.
-This is significantly different from most literatures on low-rank tensor decomposition, where the singular value gap $\lambda_{r_k}(\cM_k(\cS))$ was often assumed to be large enough~\citep{richard2014statistical,zhang2018tensor,xia2020statistically}.
+\begin{Remark} It is worth mentioning that an identifiable core in tensor block model may have degenerate ranks, i.e., $\rank(\cM_k(\cS)) < r_k$.
+This is significantly different from most literatures on low-rank tensor decomposition, where the singular value gap $\lambda_{r_k}(\cM_k(\cS))$ was assumed to be sufficiently large~\citep{richard2014statistical,zhang2018tensor,xia2020statistically}.
 For example, consider the following core tensor $\cS$ representing $2$-by-$2$-by-$2$ clusters:

-It is easy to verify that the rank of $\cM_k(\cS)$ is 1, which is smaller than 2, the number of cluster at mode $k$.
-The above example has non-zero separation $\Delta_{\min}^2(\cS) = 16$, so that the two clusters on each mode are still identifiable.
-Similar phenomenons also appear in matrix biclustering and even vector clustering~\citep{loffler2019optimality}.
-The vanishing singular value gap impede the use of classical matrix/tensor perturbation theory and make the analysis more difficult.
-To this end, we develop a new tensor perturbation bound that completely removes the conditions on singular value gaps (See Proposition \ref{prop:HOOI-singular-free} and Section \ref{sec:proof-sketch} for details). \end{Remark}
+Note that the rank of $\cM_k(\cS)$ is 1, which is smaller than the number of clusters at mode-$k$.
+The above example has non-zero separation $\Delta_{\min}^2(\cS) = 16$, so the two clusters on each mode are still identifiable. \end{Remark}

-Since permuting the cluster labels does not alter the clustering result (e.g., naming $\{1, 3\}$, $\{2, 4\}$ as Cluster I/II is equivalent to naming them as Cluster II/I), the cluster label vector $z_k$ on mode-$k$ is estimable only up to a permutation of the cluster labels $[r_k]$.
+Since permuting the cluster labels does not alter the clustering result (e.g., naming $\{1, 3\}$, $\{2, 4\}$ as Cluster I/II is equivalent to naming them as Cluster II/I), the cluster label vector $z_k$ on mode-$k$ is estimable only up to a permutation of cluster labels.
 Given the initialization label $z_k^{(0)}$, let $\pi_k^{(0)}\colon [r_k]\to [r_k]$ be the optimal permutation that minimizes the mismatches between $z_k^{(0)}$ and $z_k$, i.e.,

 Let $t$ be the iteration index in HLloyd algorithm.
-We define $h_k^{(t)}$ as the mode-$k$ {\it classification error rate} at $t$th iteration of HLloyd algorithm:
+We define $h_k^{(t)}$ as the mode-$k$ {\it misclassification rate} at the $t$th iteration of HLloyd algorithm: